9231058/stunning-octo-meme/README.md

-# stunning-octo-meme
+# General Mathmatics 2

-General Mathmatics 2
+Back in 2013, I wrote my homework and assignments in latex and this survies these years to upload here.